mathisve/gdrive-upload-action/README.md

 [![build](https://github.com/mathisve/gdrive-upload-action/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/mathisve/gdrive-upload-action/actions)
 [![Go Report Card](https://goreportcard.com/badge/github.com/mathisve/gdrive-upload-action)](https://goreportcard.com/report/github.com/mathisve/gdrive-upload-action)

-### This repository was moved from `team-tumbleweed` to `mathisve`
-Because of my absence at team-tumbleweed, we have decided to move the repository from `team-tumbleweed` to `mathisve`.
-Going forward I will be the maintainer of this repository.
-While it is advised to move over your workflows to this repository, it should still work when pointed to the old repository.
-Thank you for your understanding!

 # gdrive-upload-action
-Github action that uploads files to Google Drive.
+### Github action that uploads files to Google Drive.

-**This only works with a Google Service Account!**
+**Only works with a Google Service Account!**

-To make a GSA go to the [Credentials Dashboard](https://console.cloud.google.com/apis/credentials).
-You will need to download the **.json key** and base64 encode it.
-You will use this string as the `credentials` input.
-To convert the *json* file to base64 without having to use an online tool (which is insecure), use this command:
+To make a Google Service Account go to the [Credentials Dashboard](https://console.cloud.google.com/apis/credentials) and press `CREATE CREDENTIALS`, then click on `Service Account`.
+After creating the SA, go back to the Credentials Dashboard, click on the SA you just created, click on the `KEYS` tabs.
+Then click on `ADD KEY`, `Create New Key` and select `json`.

+### Encoded credentials
+1. Encode the credentials

     `cat credentials.json | base64`

+2. Create a new secret called `credentials` and copy the output of the previous command into this secret.

+3. Use this secret as your credentials input in your workflow.

+### Plaintext credentials

+1. Create a new secret called `credentials` and copy the output of the previous command into this secret.

+2. Use this secret as your credentials input in your workflow.

+3. Set the `encoded` input to `false` in your workflow.

 You will also need to **share the drive with the service account.** To do this, just share the folder like you would normally with a friend, except you share it with the service account email address.
-Additionally you will need to give the service account acccess to the google drive API.
 Go to `https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project={PROJECT_ID}`.
 Where `{PROJECT_ID}` is the id of your GCP project.

-Find more info about that [here.](https://support.google.com/googleapi/answer/7014113?hl=en)
+Find more info about your Drives project ID [here.](https://support.google.com/googleapi/answer/7014113?hl=en)

+Additionally you need to enable the Google Drive API for your GCP project.
+Do this by going [here](https://console.cloud.google.com/marketplace/product/google/drive.googleapis.com) and pressing `ENABLE`.

 # Inputs